Kalledda/automated-ai-policy-auditor-demo/README.md

 * **Age Appropriateness:** U18 restrictions.

 ---
+## ⚠️ Limitations & Ethical Considerations
+* **False Negatives:** Smaller local models (Llama 3 8B) may miss nuanced "dog-whistles" or context-dependent hate speech that larger frontier models would catch.
+* **Hallucination Risk:** The RAG retrieval ensures the *policy* is cited correctly, but the model may occasionally misinterpret the user's intent.
+* **Operational Role:** This tool is designed as a **"Pre-Screening"** layer to filter obvious violations.
+It does not replace human judgment for edge cases (e.g., satire or educational context).

+---
 ## 🔮 Future Roadmap
 * [ ] **Audio Auditing:** Integrate Whisper model for auditing voice logs.
 * [ ] **CI/CD Integration:** Convert `app.py` logic into a FastAPI endpoint for automated pipeline checks.
 * [ ] **JSON Output:** Standardize logs for Splunk/Datadog integration.
+* [ ] **Jira/Zendesk Integration:** Automatically create a ticket when a "High Risk" violation is detected.
+* [ ] **Feedback Loop:** Add a "Thumbs Up/Down" button in the UI to collect human feedback for Fine-Tuning (RLHF).

 ---